 Payments that are not paid to the OEA by the applicable deadline or after financial aid/scholarships have been released, a Registration and Transcript Hold will be placed on the student's UNC Charlotte Student Account.
 Students with outstanding balances will not have their grades from study abroad processed, which can prevent graduation.
 This hold will also prevent the student from:

 - Registering for classes at UNC Charlotte for future terms

 - Making changes to their existing course registration

 - Ordering an official UNC Charlotte transcript

-This hold will stay on the student's account until they pay their balance due to the OEA in full (per the payment instructions provided in their OEA application).
-The hold will not lift immediately after the student pays his or her balance - it will take up to three business days once the student pays their balance in full for the payment to process and the hold to lift.
-If after the OEA balance is paid the student still has a hold on their account, they should check their Student Account to verify if they also have a hold from another University department.
-The OEA also will not process study abroad grades (as applicable) for students who owe a balance to the OEA.
-Exceptions will not be made.
+This hold will stay on the student's account until they pay their balance due to the OEA in full.
+The hold will not lift immediately after the student pays his or her balance - it will take up to three business days for the hold to me removed once the student pays their balance.
+If the student still has a hold after 3 business days, they should check to see if there is another hold from a different department on their Student Account.
+If the hold from Education Abroad is still showing, please email email@example.com.

 Costs Paid to Student Accounts

 Students participating in an Exchange or Embedded Faculty Led program will be responsible for submitting payment for full-time tuition & fees for the semester of travel, according to their student level (undergraduate or graduate), residency, and credit hour load (faculty-led participants) to Student Accounts at UNC Charlotte in addition to fees paid to the Office of Education Abroad.
 Students can access their Student Account by logging into my.uncc.edu and clicking the "View Account & Statements" button in the My Student Account block.
 Students will need to determine when this payment is due.